getgrav/grav-learn/pages/17/01.basics/05.grav-configuration/doc.md

 | **blueprint_compat:** | Enables backward compatible strict support for blueprints |
 [/div]

+> [!CAUTION]
-!!
-You do not need to copy the **entire** configuration file to override it, you can override as little or as much as you like.
+> You do not need to copy the **entire** configuration file to override it, you can override as little or as much as you like.
 Just ensure you have the **exact same naming structure** for the particular setting you want to override.

 ## Site Configuration